OpenBeans/OpenBeans/README.md

 # OpenBeans

 OpenBeans is an IDE distribution.
-It packages the best there is in the Apache NetBeans* ecosystem, polishes it, fixes minor annoyances and serves them to you in a clean bundle.
+It packages the best there is in the ecosystem, polishes it, fixes minor annoyances and serves them to you in a clean bundle.
 Formerly CoolBeans.

 To download OpenBeans please head over to [www.openbeans.org](http://www.openbeans.org) or to the GitHub [releases page](https://github.com/OpenBeans/OpenBeans/releases).